EHopper/EasyRider/README.md

 Note that about 65% of rides get removed in this process!
 It is worth deduping before doing any other processing :)

 ### 03. Feature Engineering
+I took two main lines of attack, here.

+1. Ride difficulty features

+I have data on the length of the ride and the amount of elevation climbed in the ride.
+Together, these represent ride difficulty.
+However, it is not just as simple as just taking these two features!
+How exactly the horizontal and vertical distances are combined is very important!
+Clearly, a ride that is flat with a relatively short section at 20% slope is going to be much harder than a ride that is 5% for 4 times as long - yet both have the same distance travelled, the same elevation gain, the same average slope.

+At this stage, I just generated about 10 features based on my domain knowledge that I thought might be able to describe ride difficulty.

+2. Ride niceness features

+I can look at how popular different